unswexplains/unswexplains.github.io/ee442a77539d/content.md

 Suppose that a certain drug is effective for only 50% of US citizens.
 A determined manufacturer might nevertheless be able to "show" that it's effective for 100%.

 Suppose they choose a sample of 10 people at random from the population, give them all the drug, then measure the proportion for which it's effective.
 The chance of the proportion being 100% is only about 1 in 1000.
 (It's like someone correctly guessing the result of all ten presidential elections.)
 But if they repeat this process 4000 times, then the chance of the proportion being 100% in at least *one* of the samples is about 98%.
-If they find such a sample, which is highly likely, then they can publish the results of this study, and ignore the other 3999.
+If they find such a sample, which is highly likely, then they can publish the results of this sample, and ignore the other 3999.
 They can thus "show" that the drug is effective in 100% of US citizens.

 Of course, no one will accept, quite rightly, that 10 is a sufficiently large sample.
 But the manufacturer can just increase the samples to whatever size people will accept.
 This will mean that the chance of any one sample having a proportion of 100% is much lower.
 But the manufacturer can make up for this by collecting more samples.
 No matter how large the sample size, by collecting enough samples the manufacturer can give themselves a 98% chance of finding at least one whose proportion is 100%, whose results they can then publish.